pierre-rouleau/pel/README.rst

 PEL is an Emacs configuration system that allows you to pick and choose what you want to use via `Emacs easy customization`_ system.

-It integrates a large and growing set of built-in and external Emacs packages, and adds a large number of key bindings that do not interfere with the standard Emacs key bindings.
+It integrates a large and growing set of `built-in and external Emacs packages`_, and adds a large number of key bindings that do not interfere with the standard Emacs key bindings.